STFT-Domain Neural Speech Enhancement with Very Low Algorithmic Latency: Experimental Setup

 where $\hat{s}_q$ denotes the predicted signal, or by Eq.~(\ref{wav+mag}).
 The magnitude loss in Eq.~(\ref{wav+mag}) can significantly improve speech intelligibility and quality metrics \cite{Wang2021compensation}.
+We can also train Conv-TasNet with the original SI-SDR loss~\cite{LeRoux2019, Luo2019}.
 Using the notations of Conv-TasNet (in Table I of \cite{Luo2019}), the hyper-parameters are set to $N=512, B=158, S_c=158, H=512, P=3, X=8$, and $R=3$ for the single- and multi-channel Conv-TasNets. $B$ and $S_c$ here are slightly larger than the default 128 in \cite{Luo2019}, since in multi-channel processing there are additional spatial embeddings concatenated to the 512-dimensional spectral embedding as the input to the TCN module of Conv-TasNet.